 Operations managers must know how to comply with all basic fundamentals, because this is the key to production success.
 It is important to ensure the accuracy of inventory data, BOMs, and other general tasks to achieve the desired results.

-Variance of processes has to be encouraged, because if managed properly, differences can be a source of creativity.
+The variance of processes need to encouraged, because if managed properly, differences can be a source of creativity.

-Sometimes, problems will still arise even when the best efforts have been made.
-Managers need to find the root cause of the problem so that they won’t get worse.
+Sometimes, problems will still arise even when the best efforts have done.
+Managers need to find the root cause of the problem so that it won’t get worse.

 Employee morale can be a major driver of company growth.
 Managers must be able to inspire their subordinates to be passionate at work.